1966 Hong Kong riots: Escalation

 So was put on trial in the Western Magistrates' Court, and was sentenced to two months' imprisonment.

 Crowds started gathering at around 8 pm, and violence broke out among the protesters in Kowloon about two hours later.
 On the busy thoroughfare Nathan Road, mobs threw stones at buses and set vehicles on fire.
 The Yau Ma Tei Police Station was also attacked by a crowd of over 300 people.
 Riot police fired tear gas in response, but people continued to gather in Nathan Road, with the mob almost doubling in size once Hong Kong's cinemas closed at midnight.

 The rioters looted shops, and attacked and set fire to public facilities including fire stations and power stations.
 Riot police continued to fire tear gas into the crowds and in some cases fired their carbines at looters.
 During that night, 772 tear gas canisters, 62 wooden shells and 62 carbine rounds were fired.

-The British Army was also called into action.
-Soldiers with bayonets fixed patrolled the streets in Kowloon enforcing a curfew that was imposed after around 1.30 am.
+The British Hong Kong Garrison was also called into action.
+Members of the garrison with bayonets fixed patrolled the streets in Kowloon enforcing a curfew that was imposed after around 01:30.